-The Norman auto accident attorneys at our firm outline how we determine fault
+The Oklahoma auto accident attorneys at our firm outline how we determine fault

 The first step to any lawsuit is determining who is to be held liable.
 Whoever is at fault is the person who will be the target of the lawsuit, known in legal terms as the defendant.
 There is a specific process that we use in order to determine fault.
 While this can occasionally become complicated, it is important that any potential clients understand the process.

 - Assessing each driver’s “duty.”
 There is a “duty” for everyone behind the wheel on the road to look out for the safety of other drivers.
 If we find that the driver failed to abide by this duty, he or she could be held at fault for the accident.